alexs2112/TerminalHero/README.md

     - Mark the NPC if they have unread dialogue
     - Arrow-key control for dialogue options
 - Coloured words in dialogue to highlight important things
-- Player can add characters to their party through dialogue
-- Basic quests and quest completion through combat or dialogue
 - Add not-if condition so that certain dialogue is not displayed when a log is True
 - Show the sprite of the NPC you are talking to